Joint Study Group

 Summary

-Mass density, temperature, composition and winds are important state parameters of the thermosphere that affect drag and lift forces on satellites.
+Neutral mass density, temperature, composition and winds are important state parameters of the thermosphere (see Fig. 2.1) that affect aerodynamic forces on satellites, especially drag force.
 Since these significantly influence the orbits of space objects flying at altitudes below 700 km, accurate knowledge of the state of the thermosphere is important for applications such as orbit prediction, collision avoidance, evolution of space debris, and mission lifetime predictions.
 Drag and lift forces can be inferred from space geodetic observations of accelerometers, which complement other positioning techniques such as GNSS, satellite laser ranging or radar tracking of space objects.
+Recent models and accelerometer derived observations of the neutral mass density have significant discrepancies (see time series in Fig. 2.2, and Siemes et al., 2023 for an example for density and wind models, and Hładczuk et al., 2024 for neutral winds).

 Activities